 Cool Authoring Options

-Most participants are probably familiar with popular course authoring tools like Articulate, Captivate, Lectora, etc. So, we wanted to highlight some tools that are a bit different.
-Need a range of options for meeting learners where they are and engaging them.
+Give that they are among the most common learning technology tools, most readers are probably familiar with popular course authoring software like Articulate, Captivate, Lectora, etc. So, we wanted to highlight some tools that are a bit different.
+You need a range of options for meeting learners where they are and engaging them.

 ThingLink enables you – or your learners – to easily enhance images and videos with notes, photos, audio, video, and other multi-media content.
 That’s in its simplest version.
 It also offers tools to create and share 360° photos and virtual reality type experiences.
 It’s a little tough to explain int words, so check out this example in which a number of images related to the Apollo 11 landing have been “thing’d” up: https://www.thinglink.com/scene/541087703861559297

 There is a free version of ThingLink and the next step up is $20 per month – or $35 per year for teachers.